Skip to main content

 #

-• Concept Explanation: Swift Structs have a very convenient feature: if you do not define a custom initializer, the compiler automatically generates a “Memberwise Initializer” for you, allowing you to initialize member properties directly.
+• Concept Explanation: Swift Structs have a very convenient feature: if you do not define a custom initializer, the compiler automatically generates a “Memberwise Initializer,” allowing you to specify values for properties directly during initialization.
 Classes do not have this feature.

 #